studio24/wordpress-multi-env-config/README.md

 ### Setting the environment

-The current environment is detected in one of two ways:
+The current environment is detected in one of three ways:

 #### Environment variable